Design and Technology (D&T)

 Textiles

-These categories are broken down into different areas and we map these out across year groups to ensure that children skills and understanding develop as they move through school.
+These 5ftegories are broken down into di11erent areas and we map these out 60ross year groups to ensure that children skills and un60rstanding 60velop as they move through school.

 Design and Technology in EYFS